axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/text/README.md

 | `size="3"` | Medium Text Size      |
 | `size="4"` | Small Text Size       |

-### tagless
+### nowrap

-This Boolean attribute `tagless` will lead to not render the wrapping paragraph
+This Boolean attribute `nowrap` will lead to not render the wrapping p(aragraph) tag

 ### bold

-This Boolean attribute add the font-weight `bold`
+This Boolean attribute adds the font-weight `bold`

 ### italic

-This Boolean attribute add the font-style `italic`
+This Boolean attribute adds the font-style `italic`

 ## Custom Margins